Vladykkk/my-portfolio/README.md

-# my-portfolio
+# My Portfolio

 Check out my [portfolio page](https://vladykkk.github.io/my-portfolio/) to learn more about me, my skills, and view my projects.

-# Technologies what I use in this project
+# Technologies Used in this Project

 - HTML
 - CSS